Before I started Brevity, I read inspiring founder stories, and each story would make me increasingly more curious about

 Curious about why, I delved deep into research about mindset and habits, and embarked on an unexpected personal growth journey.

-Thank you for being part of the Brevity chapter, and embarking on this next chapter with me.
-My hope is to share ideas that spark your curiosity, and for that curiosity to lead you to new and exciting opportunities.
+Thank you for being part of the Brevity chapter, and embarking on whatever this next chapter unfolds with me.

 In this highly engaging, and inspiring Ted Talk, Michael Stevens shares how curiously asking ‘why?’ led him to launch Vsauce, which now has 13 million subscribers.